 Yet perhaps, on one of these dark evenings, at least in our imaginations, we will be surprised to find ourselves dancing around raging bonfires on the ice.

-I’m grateful to David H. Schroeder for permission to reprint this visit to another time, another place.
+The Courtyard is grateful to David H. Schroeder for permission to reprint this visit to another time, another place.
 Here’s how it appeared in the print edition of the Port Townsend Leader.

 Credits for Frost Faire images: